 Video of Arizona Center for Fertility Studies embryologist doing a trophectoderm biopsy using the laser for chromosome testing and sex selection

-As a result of our experience over the last several years doing 23-chromosome microarray; and now what seems to be conclusive evidence that embryos can "self-correct", Arizona Center for Fertility Studies strongly recommends only doing biopsies on day 5-6 embryos (blastocysts) using laser-directed TE (trophectoderm) biopsy.
+Our experience doing 23-chromosome microarray over the last several years has yielded what seems to be conclusive evidence that embryos can "self-correct".
+We strongly recommend only doing biopsies on day 5-6 embryos (blastocysts) using laser-directed TE (trophectoderm) biopsy.
 This means that after the blastocyst is biopsied, it will undergo cryopreservation and be transferred in a subsequent frozen embryo transfer (FET) the following cycle.
 Although this means that the couple will need to wait a cycle to do the transfer, there are a number of advantages of doing a TE biopsy as opposed to a day 3 biopsy.

-Laser-Assisted Embryo Biopsy (LABis not currently recommended for routine use in all in-vitro fertilization patients, and several factors should be considered in determining candidates for LAB.
-Arizona Center for Fertility Studies strongly believes that Laser-Assisted Embryo Biopsy (LAB should be done on all embryos for the following indications:
+Laser-Assisted Embryo Biopsy (LAB) is not currently recommended for routine use in all in-vitro fertilization patients at the Arizona Center for Fertility Studies.
+Several factors should be considered in determining LAB candidacy.
+We strongly believe that it should be done on all embryos for the following indications:

-Arizona Center for Fertility Studies believes that laser is safe for human embryos do to the patented Isotherm Rings™ on our laser that prevent potential harmful effects on blastomeres (the cells of the embryo) adjacent to the zona pellucida (wall of the embryo).
+Yes - because the patented Isotherm Rings™ on our laser prevent the potentially harmful effects of laser drilling heat on blastomeres (the cells of the embryo) adjacent to the zona pellucida (wall of the embryo).

-The Isotherm Rings™ appear on our embryologist's computer screen as a series of six concentric circles of varying colors (below) and indicate the maximum temperature reached at the ring diameter at various laser pulse durations (2nd picture below).
+These Isotherm Rings™ appear on our embryologist's computer screen as a series of six concentric circles of varying colors (below) and indicate the maximum temperature reached at the ring’s diameter at various laser pulse durations (2nd picture below).
 At longer pulse duration, it is apparent that temperatures radiate farther into the center of the embryo, increasing the likelihood of blastomere damage.
-Arizona Center for Fertility Studies embryologist uses the orange ring (second from center) as an indicator of the drill hole size at the selected pulse duration.
+Our Arizona Center for Fertility Studies embryologist uses the orange ring (second from center) as an indicator of the drill hole size at the selected pulse duration.

-With this interactive Isotherm Rings™ feature, Arizona Center for Fertility Studies can now "see" the heating and drill hole size and eliminate the temperature "guesswork."
+With this interactive Isotherm Rings™ feature, our team can "see" the heating and drill hole size, eliminating the temperature "guesswork."